ucsb-cs16/w20/_lab/lab02.md

 *Read through the entire lab, and identify parts that seem unclear to you.
 You can let your TA know about this at the beginning of the lab.

+# Academic Honesty (this lab may be completed with a pair partner)
+All work submitted for this lab should be your own and your pair partner's (if you have a partner).
+Do not use code posted on the internet.
+If you are using any hints from a previous offering of this course that was posted publicly by a CS16 instructor, you must cite your source.

 # Goals for this lab

 By the time you have completed this lab, you should be able to